The

 speed of light) carrying their voices to reach us.
 Light coming

-(This means that if the sun were suddenly to go dark, it would
+means that if the sun were suddenly to go dark, it would take

-take over eight minute for us to notice) Light from the nearest
+over eight minutes for us to notice) Light from the nearest stars,

-stars, other than the sun, takes four and a half years to get
+other than the sun, takes four and a half years to get here.
+From

-here.
-From the farthest stars in distant galaxies it can take
+the farthest stars in distant galaxies it can take billions of

 The distance light can travel in a year is called